 QUICK FACTS ABOUT ZURICH

 Zurich isn’t a huge city, so 2 days is the perfect amount of time to explore all the interesting activities and beautiful sights Zurich has to offer.
-You could spend 36 hours in Zurich, but it’s definitely not necessary.
+You could spend several days in Zurich, but it’s definitely not necessary.
 Your time would be better spent heading somewhere else nearby, like Lucerne!

 Absolutely!
 Though Zurich is one of the more expensive cities to visit in Europe, it’s also one of the most beautiful.
 The views alone – of the old, colorful architecture along the Limmat River, the snow-capped mountains in the distance, and serene Lake Zurich – are reason enough to visit.
 Not to mention, the high-end (window) shopping, amazing design, cool bars and restaurants, and interesting museums.
-There’s more than enough reason to visit Zurich.
+There’s more than enough reason to visit Zurich Switzerland.

 Yes.
 In fact, Zurich is among the top three most expensive cities to live in the world.
 Don’t be surprised when the most basic, blah plate of plain spaghetti costs $20.
 But spending 2 days in Zurich is affordable enough!
 There are plenty of free activities to occupy your time, and you can easily pick and choose what’s worth splurging on to make sure you don’t blow the budget.
 This 2 day Zurich itinerary mixes free activities with worthwhile expensive ones to make sure you see the best of Zurich Switzerland.

 Yes!
-Zurich is one of the safest cities in the world.
+Zurich Switzerland is one of the safest cities in the world.
 Whether you’re a solo female traveler or visiting with young kids, you should feel safe and secure in Zurich.
 Generally speaking, you can feel free to roam aimlessly, explore, and let your guard down.
 My vacations in Zurich have been nothing but fun, safe – and expensive!
 But of course, always keep your wits about you and watch out for pickpockets!
 As with anywhere else in the world.